UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Walkthroughs/Logging_In.md

 It has a version of the Command Prompt called "SSH Command Prompt" that may set up some additional configuration for SSH usage - either should work.

+If you want to use SSH keys for your connection, you need to use PuTTY and PuTTYgen.
+The OpenSSH Authentication Agent is not running as a service on Desktop@UCL Anywhere or on UCL managed laptops, so you cannot use `ssh-add` in the Windows Command Prompt.